s-nelsen/StarWars5e.Core/StarWars5e.Parser/Sources/en/SNV_Content.md

 <br><br><br><br><br><br><br><br><br><br><br>

 > #### &nbsp;GM Note: Domesticated Trees
 > Predatory vesuvague trees were kept at the south end<br> &nbsp;of Gardulla the Hutt's pleasure garden within her<br> &nbsp;&nbsp;&nbsp;Tatooine palace, located near the Dune Sea.
-The<br> &nbsp;&nbsp;&nbsp;&nbsp;garden's many denizens and forced tourists would<br> &nbsp;&nbsp;&nbsp;observe, not without horror, how the tree's limbs<br> &nbsp;&nbsp;would suddenly drop and attempt to strangle, more often successfully than not, unwary passersby—captive beings that Gardulla constrained to enter the garden for her own and others' perverse entertainment.
+The<br> &nbsp;&nbsp;&nbsp;&nbsp;garden's many denizens and forced tourists would<br> &nbsp;&nbsp;&nbsp;observe, not without horror, how the tree's limbs<br> &nbsp;&nbsp;would suddenly drop and attempt to strangle, more often successfully than not, unwary passersbyâ€”captive beings that Gardulla constrained to enter the garden for her own and others' perverse entertainment.
 >
 > Momaw Nadon planted a vesuvague tree in his secret garden in the mountains south of Mos Eisley on Tatooine.
 It acted as a watchdog for the site, and its reputation warded off stormtroopers and local police.
 The grove also concealed a secret chamber for hiding local Rebels.